Search

 Following his death, the North American Bike Share Association created a scholarship for bike share researchers called the Russell Meddin Foundation.
 Meanwhile, PBSC committed to sponsoring the map so that it could continue to be updated.

-“The map is now managed by one of Russell’s friends Paul de Mayo, who helps produce a report every year detailing the changes that have taken place,” Brink says.
+“The map is now managed by Paul again who helps produce a report every year detailing the changes that have taken place,” Brink says.

 “It is still one of the best sources in the world for bike share news.”